 What matters is speed.
 Frequently updated sites get more attention from search engines, and this particular site focuses on breaking news.
 The idea is to get something into the news stream while interest is high so you can get in on the page-view bubble.
 After a couple of days, most of the interest has waned, but the search engines are still paying attention to you because you post so frequently.
 Long-tail search typically delivers about one-third of the traffic to news sites.

 We don’t mean to imply that the content on this site was junk.
 Quite the opposite: Some of the writers clearly follow the industry closely and chose their topics well.
 Considering that no one is editing them, the copy was impressively clean.
 For a business audience that is challenged to keep up with the news, you might even say the site is valuable.

 These are the new economics of the working journalist: Pump out a large volume of keyword-laden stuff with minimal guidance or oversight.
 None of this work is ever going to win a Pulitzer, but it is enabling a few writers to actually sustain themselves by writing.
 And who knows, maybe they can do some serious reporting in their spare time, or perhaps someone at a name-brand publication will notice their work and offer them a job.

 Either way, it’s a living.

 This entry was posted on Tuesday, August 14th, 2012 at 8:00 am and is filed under BusinessModel, Future of Journalism, Journalism.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.